-Massage therapy in Naturopathy is a therapeutic cure to many diseases.
-It involves the scientific manipulation of the soft tissues of the body.
-If correctly done on a bare body, it can be highly stimulating and refreshing.
-Massage therapy dates back as far as 400 B.C., when the great Hippocrates, the father of medicine, employed massage and manipulation in healing his patients.
+Massage Therapy dates back as far as 400 B.C., when the great Hippocrates, the ‘Father of Medicine’, employed massage and manipulation in healing his patients.
 Since then it has been used as a mode of treatment for many ailments and it has restored many a sufferer to health and vigour.

 There are many benefits of massage therapy.
 The general massage, dealing with all parts of the body, tones up the nervous system, influences respiration and quickens the elimination of poisons and waste material from the body through the various eliminative organs such as the lungs, skin, kidneys and bowels.